30 Brilliant Buys Travel Pros Never Travel Without

 Granular laundry detergent

 You never know when you’ll need to do a little bathroom sink laundry while traveling—after you spill something, when the weather changes unexpectedly and you need to repeat clothing you wore earlier in the trip, or when your boss asks you to extend your client visit.
 That’s why Dela always travels with Forever New granular laundry detergent.
 “It’s powdered soap to wash any clothes or lingerie in the sink,” she explains.
 “I buy a little bottle and a big bottle and refill the little one that I take with me.
 With the powder form, it doesn’t interfere with the 3-1-1 rule at security, so you don’t have to take it out.”
-Next, read on for 14 genius packing tips from flight attendants.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.